Avoid WordPress Website Repairs With Routine Updates

 In fact, unless you have a need for dynamic functionality, I might suggest a static website, without the php or database.
 Static HTML and CSS websites will cost more up front but don’t require near as much care and your monthly maintenance costs will be significantly reduced.

 We hope we’ve provided you with some good ideas about how to keep your site healthy.
-If you still intend to delegate or outsource your website management at least you know how to verify the updates are complete and enjoy avoiding WordPress website repairs as a result.
+If you still intend to delegate or outsource your website management at least you know how to verify the updates are complete.
 There’s plenty more information about similar subjects here at our blog so please browse and find what you need.